DallanQ/7_wonders_duel/QA.md

 [played-it-the-first-time-last-evening-few-question](https://boardgamegeek.com/thread/2042297/played-it-the-first-time-last-evening-few-question)

 > I think I played it wrong...
 I thought you can't discard a card you haven't bought.
 So, instead, I discarded cards I already owned for getting the money.
-Is it true that you don't need to pay for the card you dicsard for getting 2 money?
+Is it true that you don't need to pay for the card you discard for getting 2 money?
 Effect would be: "I can't afford the card.. so you, dear opponent, won't get it either.. even if you can afford."

 Think of it this way.
 Each turn, one card comes out of the display.
 The active player selects an available card, removes it, and does one of the following: